 David P. Armstrong, PhD, is the Director of the Health Workforce Technical Assistance Center (HWTAC) located at the School of Public Health, University at Albany, State University of New York (SUNY).
 He has a doctorate in sociology from the University at Albany, SUNY and has worked in the field of health workforce studies since 2003.
 Dr. Armstrong manages the day-to-day operations of HWTAC and provides direct assistance to states and organizations engaged in health workforce planning.
 Dr. Armstrong has an extensive background in conducting health workforce studies.
 He has presented nationwide and produced dozens of reports on the health care workforce in New York and the US.

 Ms. Keough oversees the development of all visual and audio products produced by HWTAC, including videos, webinars, eblasts, and podcasts.
 Other responsibilities include graphic design, integrated marketing, overall branding strategy, and maintenance of the HWTAC website.
-Ms. Keough brings over a decade of communications experience, previously working for various pharmaceutical advertising agencies, and marketing and communications firms.
+Ms. Keough has over 2 decades of communications experience, previously working for various pharmaceutical advertising agencies, and marketing and communications firms.
 She holds a BS in Mass Communication from Boston University.

 As a Communications Specialist, Matt Allegretti maintains and updates online content and distribution lists, curates daily content on social media pages, and provides copyediting for publications.
 He creates podcasts and videos, assists with design layout, and performs other media-focused tasks as needed.
 Previously, he worked as a marketing associate at a successful tech startup.
 He holds a BA in Classics and a MFA in Writing from The College of Saint Rose.